Blood-Hound/Blood-Hound/README.md

 ### Hi there 👋

 I'm a professional web developer, and a programmer, with some skills on Graphic designing.
+Also very great at Failure Management.
 I can help you with anything above,
 [![ForTheBadge uses-html](http://ForTheBadge.com/images/badges/uses-html.svg)](http://ForTheBadge.com)
 [![ForTheBadge uses-css](http://ForTheBadge.com/images/badges/uses-css.svg)](http://ForTheBadge.com)